Iowa Air Guardsman dominates in USAF ESports team debut

 |0

-This work, Iowa Air Guardsman dominates in USAF ESports team debut [Image 3 of 3], by MSgt Michael Kelly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Iowa Air Guardsman dominates in USAF ESports team debut, by MSgt Michael Kelly, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.